Admissible-level $\mathfrak{sl}_3$ minimal models: Abstract

 The first part of this work uses the algorithm recently detailed in \cite{KawRel19} to classify the irreducible weight modules of the minimal model \voa\ $\simpk$, when the level $\kk$ is admissible.
 These are naturally described in terms of families parametrised by up to two complex numbers.
 We also determine the action of the relevant group of automorphisms of $\aslthree$ on their isomorphism classes and compute explicitly the decomposition into irreducibles when a given family's parameters are permitted to take certain limiting values.

 Along with certain character formulae, previously established in \cite{KawRel20}, these results form the input data required by the standard module formalism to consistently compute modular transformations and, assuming the validity of a natural conjecture, the Grothendieck fusion coefficients of the admissible-level \(\slthree\) minimal models.
 The second part of this work applies the standard module formalism to compute these explicitly when \(\kk=-\frac32\).
-We expect that the methodology developed here will apply in much greater generality.
+This gives the first nontrivial test of this formalism for a nonrational \voa\ of rank greater than $1$ and confirms the expectation that the methodology developed here will apply in much greater generality.

 \markleft{K~KAWASETSU, D~RIDOUT AND S~WOOD}

 \onehalfspacing